 The buck doesn’t stop after you launch an episode.
 In order to make sure the time and effort you’re putting into your podcast is worth it, make sure you’re reporting and tracking success.

-You can use podcasts analytics tools to measure your success.
-Some podcast hosting platforms have analytics and reporting capabilities built-in.
+You can use podcast analytics tools to measure your success.
+Some podcast hosting platforms have analytics and reporting capabilities built in.
 Metrics you might choose to track include: